wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-defineglobalvariable-method.md

 ## <a name="parameters"></a>Parámetros
  `name`
- [in] Un puntero a un `WCHAR` que define el nombre de variable global.
+ [in] A pointer to a `WCHAR` that defines the global variable name.

  `attributes`
- [in] Atributos de la variable globales.
+ [in] The global variable attributes.

  `cSig`
- [in] Un `ULONG32` que indica el tamaño, en caracteres, de la `signature` búfer.
+ [in] A `ULONG32` that indicates the size, in characters, of the `signature` buffer.

  `signature`
- [in] La firma de variable global.
+ [in] The global variable signature.

  `addrKind`
- [in] El tipo de dirección.
+ [in] The address type.

  `addr1`
- [in] La primera dirección de la especificación de parámetro.
+ [in] The first address for the parameter specification.

  `addr2`
- [in] La segunda dirección de la especificación de parámetro.
+ [in] The second address for the parameter specification.

  `addr3`
- [in] Tercera dirección de la especificación de parámetro.
+ [in] The third address for the parameter specification.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también